-Parent & Community Involvement (School Year 2018-19)
+Parent & Community Involvement (School Year 2019-20)

 The Parent Advisory Committee ensures parental involvement in students' learning process.
 The Parent Advisory Committee consists of parents and Vista Real Charter High School Teachers/Staff.
 The Parent Advisory Committee provides advice and assistance in planning, developing, implementing and evaluating the School Program.
 All interested parents are invited to attend, and are notified via phone, email, school website and school fliers.
 Additionally, teachers refer parents for this committee that they believe would be positive contributors to work towards the goal of school improvement.
-The Parent Advisory Committee meets a maximum of four (4) times during the school year.
+The Parent Advisory Committee meets at least four (4) times during the school year.
 Parents and stakeholders are encouraged to participate in the development of the Local Control and Accountability Plan, and they are asked to provide input on the progress of the LCAP throughout the year.
 In addition to this, parents are a vital resource for processes such as WASC accreditation.
+Parents also attend informational workshops on issues of concern, such as vaping, teen drinking, and teen health.
 Parents are also invited and encouraged to attend the school's annual Open House as well as fundraising events and other informal and formal meetings throughout the school year.